crazyhottommy/computation_wiki/docs/google-cloud/tcr-gcp.md

 ### VM properties recommendation:
 e2-medium (2 vCPU, 4GB memory)
 ### Disk image name:
-tcr-vis-v040
+tcr-vis-v<latest>

 ### Example run:
 See /tcr/test-run-cader/ in the prebuilt image for an example of a successful run.

 ### Logging into new instance:
-Once your instance has been created with the tcr-vis-v040 image, log in using gcloud compute ssh
+Once your instance has been created with the tcr-vis-v<latest> image, log in using gcloud compute ssh

 ```
 gcloud compute ssh --tunnel-through-iap <gcp_username>@<name_of_instance>